yubin-park/cs534/homework/hw3.md

 - `predict(X)`: outputs the predictions for `X`

 Test your algorithm using various evaluation strategies you learned from the class.
-Interpret what splitting pairs are selected.
+Interpret which splitting pairs are selected.

 ## Divide-and-Regress (regression)